rhalkyard/SEthernet/pld/se30/README.md

 # PLD Equations for 68000 PDS Interface

-U3 and U4 on the SEthernet/30 board are ATF16V8/GAL16V8 programmable logic devices that
+U3 and U4 on the SEthernet/30 board are ATF16V8/GAL16V8 programmable logic
-provides address decoding and glue logic.
+devices that provides address decoding and glue logic.

-The 68030 bus in the SE/30 requires a bit more glue logic than the SE, so functions are spread out over two chips.
+The 68030 bus in the SE/30 requires a bit more glue logic than the SE, so functions are spread out over two chips (three, counting the Bodge).
 U3 handles address decoding and driving of the interrupt lines, while U4 handles bus control signals.
+After the Revision 0 boards were finalised, a timing bug was found that could not be addressed using the available gates in U3 and U4.
+To address this, a third GAL16V8 ("The Bodge") adds a wait-state generator.

 ## Address Decoding